-The CFO serves as a resource to the board of trustees, executive director, administration, managers and employees.
+The CFO will serve as a resource to the board of trustees, executive director, administration, managers and employees.
 Key responsibilities of the position include, but are not limited to:

-- Direct responsibility for planning, directing and managing the day-to-day operations of the Finance Division in compliance with applicable state and federal laws, the Illinois Compiled Statutes, and the rules, policies and procedures of the SURS Board of Trustees and managing the financial risk
+- Direct responsibility for planning, directing and managing the day-to-day operations of the Finance Division in compliance with the applicable state and federal laws, the Illinois Compiled Statutes, and the rules, policies and procedures of the SURS Board of Trustees and managing the financial risk

 - Manage the preparation of the monthly and annual financial statements in compliance with generally accepted accounting principles and applicable state and federal laws

-- Managing and preparing compliance/regulatory reports and correspondence
+- Manage or prepare compliance/regulatory reports and correspondence

-- Assisting in the ongoing monitoring of the defined contribution (DC) plan, investment managers and investment options
+- Assist in the ongoing monitoring of the DC plan investment managers and investment options

-- Executing SURS employer payroll and contribution processing
+- Responsible for SURS Employer payroll and contribution processing

-- Managing all aspects of the actuarial responsibilities
+- Manage all aspects of the actuarial responsibilitie

-- Supporting the preparation of the actuarial detail sent to the actuary for the annual valuation report and actuarial studies
+- Support the preparation of the actuarial detail sent to the actuary for the annual valuation report and actuarial studies

-- Assisting in the preparation of the presentation to the SURS Board of Trustees of the actuarial valuation report and related board certification of state contributions
+- Assist in the preparation of the presentation to the SURS Board of Trustees of the actuarial valuation report and related board certification of state contributions

-- Reviewing the actuarial impact of proposed legislation
+- Review of the actuarial impact of proposed legislation

 - Bachelor's degree from an accredited college or university in Accounting, Finance or Business - advanced degree preferred